ISAIAH, CHAPTER TWELVE

 Life.
 Through the Christians, the royal priesthood

 In that day you will say: “I will praise you, O LORD.
 Although you were angry with me, your anger has turned away and you have comforted me.”
 (Isaiah 12:1)

 “In that day.”
 That “day” is the Day of the Lord, the day when we have been set free from all idols, the day when the Fullness of God has settled down to rest in us.

 The eyes of the arrogant man will be humbled and the pride of men brought low; the LORD alone will be exalted in that day.
 (Isaiah 2:11)

 On that day you will realize that I am in my Father, and you are in me, and I am in you.
 (John 14:20)

 “I will trust and not be afraid.”
-While we are approaching maturity there come seasons when the waters of trouble seem to be ready to go over our head.
+While we are approaching maturity, there come seasons when the waters of trouble seem to be ready to go over our heads.
 It is then we learn what it means to trust God when the future is grim and forbidding.
-We have the sentence of death in ourselves that we should not trust in ourselves but in God who raises the dead.
+We have the sentence of death in ourselves that we should not trust in ourselves, but in God who raises the dead.

-We do not rebuke the devil, we resist the devil.
+Do not rebuke the devil; resist the devil.

 “Surely God is my salvation; I will trust and not be afraid.
 The LORD, the LORD, is my strength and my song; he has become my salvation.”
 (Isaiah 12:2)

 I think it is at this point that today’s scholars have misinterpreted the nature of the Christian salvation.
 They realize we cannot save ourselves through our religious efforts or by obeying the commands of the Law of Moses.
 So they have invented a sovereign grace which contains the idea that God overlooks our behavior, seeing us through Christ.
-We do not have to make any attempt to live righteously.
-Christ has done in our place all the work of pleasing God.
+They say we need not make any attempt to live righteously; Christ has done in our place all the work of pleasing God.